 Generally, Federal income tax withholding applies to the taxable part of payments made from pension, profit-sharing, stock bonus, annuity, and certain deferred compensation plans; from individual retirement arrangements (IRAs); and from commercial annuities.
+However, qualified distributions from a Roth IRA are nontaxable and, therefore, not subject to withholding.
 The method and rate of withholding depends on the kind of payment you receive.
 Also, because your tax situation may change from year to year, you may want to refigure your withholding each year.
 You can change the amount to be withheld by using lines 2 and 3 of Form W-4P.

 Choosing not to have income tax withheld.
-You (or in the event of death, your beneficiary or estate) can also choose not to have income tax withheld from your payments by using line 1 of Form W-4P.
+You (or in the event of death, your beneficiary or estate) can choose not to have income tax withheld from your payments by using line 1 of Form W-4P.
 For an estate, the election to have no income tax withheld may be made by the executor or personal representative of the decedent.
-Enter the estate's EIN in the area reserved for "your social security number" on Form W-4P.
+Enter the estate's EIN in the area reserved for "Your social security number" on Form W-4P.

-However, you may not make this choice for eligible rollover distributions (discussed later).
+You may not make this choice for eligible rollover distributions (see Eligible rollover distribution-20% withholding, discussed later).
 Also, this choice does not apply to certain recipients who have payments delivered outside the United States or its possessions.
 See Payments Outside the United States on page 4.
 Caution: There are penalties for not paying enough tax during the year, either through withholding or estimated tax payments.
 New retirees, especially, should see Pub.
 505. It explains your estimated tax requirements and describes penalties in detail.
 You may be able to avoid quarterly estimated tax payments by having enough tax withheld from your pension or annuity using Form W-4P.